 - Make vocabulary colorful –To practice vocabulary words, write each word on a flashcard.
 Add an image.
 Use colored markers, or colored notecards.
 For longer words, take the learning even further by using a different color for each syllable.

 - Record and listen – Some kids remember best when listening.
 Make a recording of the information they need to learn.
 Keep it simple.
 Let them listen to it over and over again, until they feel ready.
-Listening to books and stories this way can improve reading comprehension.

-- Take art or music classes – Studies show that students who participate in the arts perform better on tests.
+- Take art or music classes – Studies show that students who participate in the arts preform better on tests.
 The arts help them develop observation, patterning, differentiation and a host of other learning skills.

 These study techniques are not just for test taking, they’re great ways for visual kids to learn every day.
 Once you and your visual student learn to use these techniques, you’ll be able to adapt them to any subject matter and every age level.